-Washington, DC – The Federal Housing Finance Agency (FHFA) today released its Performance and Accountability Report, which details FHFA's activities as regulator of the Federal Home Loan Bank System and as regulator and conservator of Fannie Mae and Freddie Mac during fiscal year 2015.
-For the seventh consecutive year, FHFA received an unmodified, or "clean," audit opinion on its FY 2015 financial statements from the U.S. Government Accountability Office.
+Washington, DC – The Federal Housing Finance Agency (FHFA) today released its Performance and Accountability Report, which details FHFA’s activities as regulator of the Federal Home Loan Bank System and as regulator and conservator of Fannie Mae and Freddie Mac during fiscal year 2016.
+For the eighth consecutive year, FHFA received an unmodified audit opinion on its FY 2016 financial statements from the U.S. Government Accountability Office.

 Stefanie Johnson (202) 649-3030 / Corinne Russell (202) 649-3032